-Bit Field Value Description

-31-9 Reserved 0 Reserved
+Bit Field Value Description 31-9 Reserved 0 Any writes to these bits must always have a value of 0.
 8 CLKEN CLK pin enable.
 0 CLK pin is disabled and fixed low.
 1 The CLK pin is enabled; it shows the memory clock signal.
 7-0 CLKRT 0-FFh Clock rate.
 Use this field to set the divide-down value for the memory clock.
-The function clock is divided down as follows to produce the memory clock: memory clock frequency = function clock frequency/(2 (CLKRT + 1))
+The function clock is divided down as follows to produce the memory clock: memory clock frequency = function clock frequency/(2 × (CLKRT + 1))